Espe418/Advanced_Database_Technology/CAT1/README.md

 ## Case Study Overview

-This project implements a relational database system for managing university staff profiles, departmental assignments, salary structures, leave applications, attendance, and payroll processing.
-It ensures administrative visibility and compliance with institutional HR policies.
+In order to manage university staff profiles, departmental assignments, payment structures, leave requests, attendance, and payroll processing, this project uses a relational database system.
+It guarantees adherence to institutional HR regulations and administrative visibility.
 ---

 ## Database Schema